noizhardware/electronics-app-notes/nhan025-varigain/nhan025.md

 **Rs** = Rp / (Gmax - 1)

 ### inverting
-this is the inverting version, might cause distortion in some cases.
+This is the inverting version, might cause distortion in some cases.
+Use this if you need to have `Gmin` smaller than 1.
+Small resistor values for `Ri` and `Rm` might result in distortion. **ALWAYS TEST**
+TODO: set lower limits for `Ri` and `Rm` to work without distortion.
-  If you need it to be inverting, the best way is to use the non-inverting circuit and then invert the signal.
+  If you need it to just be inverting, the best way is to use the non-inverting circuit and then invert the signal.

 <img src="img/varigain.png" alt="" width="80%"/>